|Latest Working Papers

 Abstract: The present study is an attempt to examine the impact of international trade on manufacturing productivity in India.
 The literature on international trade suggests that the productivity of domestic manufacturing sector will rise through the effects of economies of scale, reallocation, competition, and spillover channels from trade participation.
 To study the net impact of these effects on productivity, we constructed trade related variables such as relative import price, import penetration and export intensity for a panel of 17 2-digit organised manufacturing sector industries for the period 1980 to 2013.
 During this period, the Indian manufacturing sector witnessed considerable liberalisation and openness coupled with an increase in manufacturing growth and productivity, especially in the recent decades.
 There is evidence of a shift in the composition of sectors—from traditional labour-intensive products such as food, beverages, tobacco, and textiles, to modern-skill and knowledge-intensive industries such as chemicals, machinery, and transport equipment.
 This is accompanied by a noticeable growth in productivity, both labour productivity and total factor productivity, especially during the 2000s.
 The panel econometric estimation result, based on random effect modelling, reveals the presence of trade induced productivity gains in manufacturing.
 The productivity enhancing effects of economies of scale, reallocation and spillover largely operate through imports and become prominent after 1–2 year lag.
 However, in the short period, there is some evidence of dominance of negative economies of scale induced by import competition.
 Although we find a positive association between exports and productivity during all selected periods, the relationship is found to be statistically significant only in the current period.
 Overall, we find trade linked productivity gains being channelled through imports, which persist over time.
 This reveals that the impact of trade on manufacturing productivity in India is not static but dynamic in nature.

-WP196: Health in the Era of Neo-Liberalism: A Journey from State's Provisioning to Financialization to Achieve UHC, Shailender Kumar, December 2016
+WP196: Health in the Era of Neo-Liberalism: A Journey from State's Provisioning to Financialization, Shailender Kumar, December 2016

 Abstract: The present paper attempts to explore the macroeconomic implications of the “Demonetization” exercise announced on November 8, 2016 for the Indian economy on three board parameters of growth, distributional consequences, and the challenges it brought in for the Banking Sector.
 Concomitantly, an attempt has been made to evaluate to what extent the stated objectives behind this exercise is justified.
 We found that it is beyond dispute as far as the immediate impact on growth is concerned.
 Given the size of the informal economy, contraction in output during this fiscal was inevitable.
 However, at this stage it is too early to predict anything about the future course of output growth.
 Other than the growth challenge, the demonetization exercise throw far more important challenge bearing distributional consequences.
 The new interest rate regime that emerged during the Post-demonetization period is likely to benefit some while making a large chunk of population worse off.
 Finally, the banks find it very difficult to manage the liquidity surge in the system.
 With increase in deposit growth and declining credit growth, it would be difficult for banks to manage their liability.
 The evaluation of its stated objectives suggests that it do not justify such a mammoth exercise, which is cost intensive and bears serious adversarial economic consequences.